hanz-archer/VScode-Django-Setup/README.md

 # workspace-config-assistant README

-This is the README for your extension "workspace-config-assistant".
+This is the README for my extension "workspace-config-assistant".
 After writing up a brief description, we recommend including the following sections.

 ## Features